ptti/ptti/README-Assumptions.md

 major outbreaks in the most populous cities are separated in time by only a couple of generations.
 We argue that this is close enough that, to a first approximation, the differences can be disregarded and valid insights gained by considering the ensemble as one large outbreak.
+Furthermore, it is possible to use the same model to study individual outbreaks.

 ### The population is homogeneous